SayantanRC/android-training/jetpack-compose/basics_of_states.md

   I/System.out: Composed button 1: remote clicked
   I/System.out: Composed button 2: Clicked
   ```
   **Surprise!** Although `buttonText2` is not a state variable, button 2's text got updated.
-This is because it was accessing the value of `buttonText1` which also got changed at the same time with `buttonText2`.
+This is because it was accessing the value of `buttonText1` which also got changed at the same time with `buttonText2` (inside the second button's onClick block).
 Due to this happy coincidence, button 2's text was updated.

 **One small and important to note**: If we just had:
 ```kotlin